 BlendSpace online lesson/presentation resource

-Features: TES Teach with Blendspace is a online lesson/presentation resource that is perfect for flipping the classroom, project based learning and differentiated instruction.
-An educator can easily have an interactive presentation built in just minutes with links to websites and bookmarks, embedded videos, handouts, images and text.
+Features: Blendspace is an online lesson/presentation resource that is perfect for flipping the classroom, project-based learning, and differentiated instruction.
+An educator can easily have an interactive presentation built in just minutes with links to websites and bookmarks, embedded videos, handouts, images, and text.

 Mobile App: This is available as an app from either the App Store or Chrome Web Store

 Tutorials: All you have to do is drag and drop the resources necessary to create your presentation.
 Watch this video tutorial for assistance in creating your first Blendspace.
 Using Blendspace in the classroom.